How to Connect an Asus RT N-16 router to Hide My Ass VPN

 Now connect the Asus router to the Internet by plugging in the Ethernet cable in the WAN port and connect the other end to where ever you get your Internet from.
 In my case I have the Asus router connect to My Airport Extreme router (extra router is not needed), which again is connected to the router from my Internet provider.

-Now connect to the Asus router via Ethernet or wirelessly and you are now connected via the Hide My Ass VPN server.
+Now connect to the Asus router via Ethernet or wirelessly and you are now connected via the Unlocator server.

 You might also want to go to Wireless>Wireless security and set up a password for the wireless access to the router.
 Otherwise the whole neighborhood will be surfing for free.